Tablas bulbul

 The Tablas bulbul (Hypsipetes siquijorensis cinereiceps) also known as the Romblon bulbul or the Tablas streak-breasted bulbul is a subspecies of the streak-breasted bulbul.
 It is endemic to the Philippines found only on the islands of Romblon and Tablas Island where its natural habitat is tropical moist lowland forest.
 It is threatened by habitat loss and hunting.
 It is likely that this will eventually be split into a separate species and assessed as critically endangered.

 Description and taxonomy

-EBird describes the Siquijor sub-species bird as "A medium-sized bird of foothill forest and edge as well as more open wooded areas.
-Fairly large for a bulbul.
-Dark brown above with a pale belly and a warm brown chest and throat with pale streaking.
-Note brown cheek and black crown that can be raised into a spiky crest.
-Similar to Philippine Bulbul, but larger, with a longer bill, a black crown, and a paler throat and chest.
-Voice consists of rather unpleasant grating chatters and harsh downslurred squeals."

 Relative to the Siquijor streak-breasted bulbul, this bird has a gray crown, white throat, light brown breast and has broader and white streaking.

 Its calls are described as "strident whip-like "whit" with grinding notes.
 It also has a call that has been described to be like a squeaky toy.

 Habitat and conservation status

 This species' habitat is primary lowland forest and forest edge.
 It is able to tolerate degraded secondary forest and scrub but in lower densities.

 IUCN has assessed the streak-breasted bulbul as a whole as endangered with population estimates being 2,500 to 9,999 mature individuals and continuing to decrease.
 Most of this estimate is of the nominate subspecies.
 This species is common wherever there is suitable habitat but Tablas Island and Romblon have mostly been deforested in the past century.